-I went on dates with 22 men within 13 months between relationships.
+I went on dates with 22 people within 13 months between relationships.
 People get exhausted, just hearing that statistic.

 While meeting people to date is often simple, it’s not necessarily easy — I don’t want to minimize the time and energy it takes.
 It's easier said than done to stay positive but authentic when dating.

 Take a breather.
 This post is a reminder that: